-Scenic Hout Bay is a lively coastal town with a lovely swimming beach and a picturesque harbour where you can buy the best fish and chips in the world.
+Scenic Hout Bay is a lively coastal town with a lovely swimming beach and a picturesque harbour where you can buy some of the best fish and chips in the world.

 Hout Bay residents are so passionate about where they live, that there is a secessionist movement from the Mother City – look out for the tongue-in-cheek “Republic of Hout Bay” bumper stickers on locals’ cars.

 Jan van Riebeeck, the first governor of the Cape, gave the bay its name way back in 1652, when he first arrived.
 “Hout Bay” means “Wood Bay” – named after the dense forests that characterised the area at the time.

 A good place to get your historical bearings is the Hout Bay Museum (+ 27 21 790 3270), which has exhibits on the early strandlopers (hunter gatherers), who lived in the Cape when the first Europeans arrived, as well as memorabilia relating to the early fishing industry.

 Browse in the Hout Bay Craft Market, where you can pick up a range of curios made locally and from further north.

 The Bay Harbour Market comprises of over 100 stalls, from delicious food to locally made items and is open on weekends.
 Visit the market on Fridays from 5pm to 9pm, Saturdays & Sundays 9:30am to 4pm.
 The entire market is indoors so if the wind or rain threatens to keep you from stepping out, come find some treats and a great vibe here at the edge of the harbour, at the Bay Harbour Market.